Short answer

 Corrections and limitations

 Corrections should be handled visibly and quickly.
 If a published page overstates a claim, misses a primary-source update, uses outdated status language, or links to a source that has changed, the page should be corrected and the last updated date should reflect the review.
+To submit a correction, use the contact page.

 FAQ